Wilhelmine Halberstadt: Biography

-The project nevertheless prospered and for a time she was able to be happy and productive in Trier.
-Sources are inconsistent as to the date of her mother's death, but after that occurred Halberstadt became engaged to marry the author Karl Borbstädt.
-He was a former government tax official and had good connections with the Prussian government over in Berlin.
-The two of them had much in common in terms of their idealism and their belief in improving the human condition.
-They were committed to inner morality, inner religiosity and the best possible education for children and young people.
-They shared a grand plan to create a major educational institution, possibly in Berlin.
-It was not to be.
-Karl Borbstädt took a trip to Berlin to make administrative arrangements, but he never came back.
-Instead he suddenly died.
-Wilhelmine Halberstadt's grief was "boundless".
-Once more on her own, she sought to moderate the impact of the bereavement by redoubling her own educational work.
+Wilhelmine Halberstadt was intelligent and keen to educate herself quickly in order that she might become a teacher, which would enable her to bring an income into the family home to support her mother and siblings.
+Between 1806 and 1812 she was employed as a tutor-governess by the family of Johann Matthaeus Tesdorpf in Lübeck.
+During her time there, in 1808, Halberstadt wrote "Über Würde und Bestimmung der Frauen" ("On the dignity and fate of women").
+She then returned to live with her mother and attempted to set up her own school in Trier.
+There, Halberstadt became engaged to Karl Borbstädt, a former government tax official and author.
+Together, they began to plan the creation of a major educational institution, possibly in Berlin.
+Karl Borbstädt took a trip to Berlin to make administrative arrangements, but he died from a sudden illness during the journey.

-The Rhine Province (including Trier) was particularly badly hit by the crop failures of 1816 and 1817.
+The Rhine Province (including Trier) suffered crop failures in 1816 and 1817.
 (Note: The "Volcanic winter" of 1816 and 1817 has subsequently been attributed to the 1815 eruption of Mount Tambora.)
-The income from the school fell.
-Austerity also triggered a growth in inter-denominational strife, which disadvantaged an institution run by a Protestant in a Catholic province.
-In 1822 Halberstadt decided to close the school.
-Her intention now was to restrict her teaching activities to private lessons, working for families she knew and trusted.
-In 1822 she also published a more substantial work on pedagogy, assembling her accumulated experience of teaching into just four volumes.
-"Gemälde häuslicher Glückseligkeit" (loosely,"Images of Domestic Happiness and Joy") was influential among educationists and other opinion formers of the time.
-Short of funds, she sent a copy to the Russian emperor.
-(Note: The Russian royal family was of German provenance.
+This led to austerity, which led to a growth in inter-denominational strife.
+In 1822 Halberstadt closed the school and began to work as a private tutor for families she knew and trusted.
+In 1822 she published "Gemälde häuslicher Glückseligkeit" (loosely,"Images of Domestic Happiness and Joy"), a substantial work on pedagogy, assembling her accumulated experience of teaching into just four volumes.
+Short of funds, she sent an unsolicited copy to the Russian emperor, (Note: The Russian royal family was of German provenance.
 The czar's empress-wife was from Karlsruhe.
-There was a large German-speaking expatriate community in Saint Petersburg at this time and it is likely that the czar would have read German without difficulty.)
-Although the book was apparently sent unsolicited, the czar sent her a substantial payment "in recognition".
+There was a large German-speaking expatriate community in Saint Petersburg at this time and it is likely that the czar would have read German without difficulty.) who in return sent her a substantial payment "in recognition".